What is Empathy?

 We all feel the hunger to blurt out our own thoughts in a talk like people in other countries might miss food.
 But only because so many do it, it definitely hasn’t to be right.

-The logical language differs very much from the emotional language.
-And because also our perceptions are different we need feedback from the others around us.
+Logical language differs very much from emotional language.
+And because also our perceptions are different we need feedback from the surrounding others.

-Time we invest about being empathetic multiplies in any kind of relationship we might experience.
+Time we invest in being empathetic multiplies in any kind of relationship we might experience.
 Always.

 Here a video with a very good explanation about what empathy is as well:

-Just try to apply this knowledge and if you still got some question, just shoot me a text or write your questions and insights in the comment field below.
+Just try to apply this knowledge and if you still got some questions, just shoot me a text or write your questions and insights in the comment field below.